Rizzkrut/mikolaj.rozkrut-portfolio/README.md

 Welcome!

 I'm an early-career data analyst/scientist with a background in Business Analytics and a current M.Sc. in Biostatistics & Data Science (Stockholm).
-My focus is on statistical inference, deep learning, and responsible data practices.

 I recently interned at Statistics Netherlands (CBS), where I helped build an OCR pipeline and worked on noisy text classification, learning the trade-offs between accuracy, speed and maintainability.

-I'm proficient in Python, R, and SQL; can build dashboards in Power BI/Tableau; and I'm actively learning more about NLP, time series and deep learning.
+I'm proficient in Python, R, and SQL; can build dashboards in Power BI/Tableau and I'm actively learning more about NLP, time series and deep learning.
 I'm seeking a junior role or internship where I can contribute and learn from an experienced team.

 ---